MiniMaxC/Tensegrity-Drone-QUBO-Solution/README.md

 - **QUBO Formulation**: Provides a complete mathematical and programmatic workflow to convert the entire MIQP into a standard QUBO format.

 - **Solver-Agnostic Output**: Generates a final QUBO matrix ($Q$) that can be used with any quantum annealer, quantum-inspired optimizer, or classical QUBO solver.
-Here QDeep's Qonquester platform is used.
+Here Q Deep's Qonquester platform is used.

 - **Automated Matrix Construction**: Includes a Python script that automates the end-to-end process of building the QUBO matrix from defined problem parameters.